Foil-Wrapped Grilled (or Baked) Butternut Squash with Sage

 Still Hungry for Butternut Squash?

-Check out My Favorite Roasted Butternut Squash Recipes to see more butternut squash side dish and main dish recipes, or use use Butternut Squash to see all the butternut squash recipes on the blog.
-And don’t miss Roasted Butternut Squash with Rosemary, Pecans, and Gorgonzola if you’re a fan of Gorgonzola cheese!
+Check out my favorite 14 Butternut Squash Recipes to see more butternut squash side dish and main dish recipes, or use use Winter Squash to see all the butternut squash recipes on the blog.

 - Preheat grill to medium-high or preheat oven to 450F/230C.